KrystianPilat/Security_identifier_types_recognition/README.md

 # Security_identifier_types_recognition

-Security identifier types recognition will provide regex to recognize all the most common identifier typse i.e. CUSIP, SEDOL, ISIN.
+Security identifier types recognition provides regex to recognize all the most common identifier typse i.e. CUSIP, SEDOL, ISIN.
 In some cases this information is not provided and it need to be retrieve from id itself, by its construcion.
 This code using regular expression matching proper id to it's types.